anyscale/templates/templates/intro-services/README.md

 ### Develop a service in a workspace

- This example begins in an [Anyscale Workspace](https://docs.endpoints.anyscale.com/preview/platform/workspaces/), which is a fully managed development environment connected to a Ray cluster.
-Look at the following simple Ray Serve application created in `main.py`:
+This example begins in an [Anyscale Workspace](https://docs.anyscale.com/preview/platform/workspaces/), which is a fully managed development environment connected to a Ray cluster.
+Look at the following simple Ray Serve app created in `main.py`:

 ```python